DanielsSim/site/notes_reviews/markets_theory_and_application.md

 Probably a good question is how close to an ideal market you can get.
 Can buyers and sellers enter and exit without high costs?
 Is information sufficiently available?
 Or can you make it available, for example by introducing a product rating system? (if you're into video games: consider how Steam has user ratings for each game, but the Nintendo eshop hasn't.
 Steam gives me really good recommendations on what I may like.
 Does this matter?).

 Other than these questions, I'd be reluctant to provide definite answers.
-My takeaway from digging into market mechanisms is both a rich framework on how to think about them and a general feeling of humble shyness about applying them to get strong predictions.
+My takeaway from digging into market mechanisms is both a rich framework on how to think about them and a humble shyness on applying them to get strong predictions.
 Mostly, economics appears to work by explaining what is and not so much predicting what will be.
 So good additional questions are: Was this tried before and did it work?
 Did someone at least [implement it in Eve Online](https://www.gamedeveloper.com/design/how-i-used-eve-online-to-predict-the-great-recession)?
-How different is this to your setting?
+How different is the tried-and-tested variant to your setting?

 **A few closing remarks: **